NEW BOOK COMING! The Other Cramers: Building a Wisconsin Community

 Tragedy struck in the mid-1900s with the death of Solomon, Jr., and several other family members from TB, and the patriarch of the family, Solomon, Sr. from a heart attack.
 The remaining Cramer brothers divested their father’s farm, forests and business holdings and in 1914 took a business partner, Phillip Bettinger, in the Big Store.
 Phillip bought them out by 1918 and they were all gone from Plain by 1922.
 Their exodus is best explained by a combination of culture and religious differences which pushed them out and kinship ties which pulled them to other communities.

 Their story, the reasons for the Cramer Exodus and their final days are explored in the book, which is chock-full of documents, photos and other supporting information.
 It includes the 1980 “The Cramer Family Tree,” which is a narrative about all the Cramer families from the first pioneers to that date.

 It is an important piece of the history of Plain, Wisconsin, and in the history of community building and evolution in Sauk County and Wisconsin more generally.

-The book will be available from Amazon.com, OFTHS and the author in June, 2018.
+The book will be available from Amazon.com, OFTHS and the author in the fall, 2018.

-Advance orders can be placed with the author for $25.00 a copy.
-When the book is published, it will sell for $35.00 on Amazon, bookstores and elsewhere.
+Orders can be placed with the author for $30.00 a copy including shipping.
 Send a check payable to Kenneth L. Kraemer and mail to 8 Needlegrass, Newport Coast, CA 92657.